Günther Rötter

 Günther Rötter (born 1954) is a German musicologist and music psychologist.

 Life and career

-Born in Addernhausen, Rötter studied school music, educational science and philosophy in Detmold and Paderborn as well as musicology, psychology and philosophy at the Technical University Berlin.
+Born in Addernhausen, Rötter studied school music, educational science and philosophy in Detmold and Paderborn as well as musicology, psychology and philosophy at Technische Universität Berlin.
 There, he received his doctorate in 1985 under the direction of Helga de la Motte-Haber on the subject: 'Die Beeinflussbarkeit emotionalen Erlebens von Musik durch analytisches Hören.
 From 1989 to 1994, he was a research assistant at the University of Münster.
 After a professorship at the University of Vechta and the habilitation in 1996, Günther Rötter received a professorship for musicology at the Technische Universität Dortmund.
 From 2006 to 2014, he was dean of the Faculty of Arts and Sports Sciences there.